circleci/circleci-docs/jekyll/_cci2/upgrading.md

 ## Perform Installation of CircleCI 2.0

-After you have exported your databases, install CircleCI 2.0 using Terraform as described in the [Installing CircleCI 2.0 on Amazon Web Services with Terraform]({{ site.baseurl }}/2.0/aws/) document.
+Install CircleCI 2.0 using Terraform as described in the [Installing CircleCI 2.0 on Amazon Web Services with Terraform]({{ site.baseurl }}/2.0/aws/) document.

 To test your new install, set up a new GitHub application and use a different hostname.
 After you have verified that the new installation works, you can cut over from your previous GitHub OAuth Application and subdomain name.